avamoe/Avalive/Doc/UserDocumentation.md

 #### Avatar Import Background

 Importing the background is similar to importing the model, all the files with **asterisks ( * ) are required**.

+The **icon file** is a button icon displayed in Backgrounds.
+We recommend that you use 100*100 pixels.

+The **background file** is the background image of Avalive.
+We recommend that you use 1920*1080 pixels.

 ![](../Assets/Resources/Avalive-Tutorial7.png)